open-feature/go-sdk-contrib/providers/flagsmith/e2e/README.md

 string returned `"0.5"`, and `object-flag` returned its raw JSON text.
 Neither was a provider bug — Flagsmith's `feature_state_value` is natively boolean, integer or string, so on this backend both genuinely *are* strings and asking for them as strings is a correct request that correctly succeeds.
-That was recorded as an open question for the suite, and the suite has answered it: those rows moved behind `@string-typing`, which this adoption withholds.
+That was recorded as an open question for the suite, and the suite has answered it: those rows sit behind `@fully-typed-values`, which this adoption withholds.

-**The withholding costs two honest passes, and that is worth knowing.** `boolean-flag` and `integer-flag` read as strings *do* report `TYPE_MISMATCH`, because those types really are native to `feature_state_value` — so Flagsmith is partially typed rather than untyped.
-The three scalar rows are a single `Examples` table, so there is no way to claim the two that hold and skip the one that cannot.
-Declaring the tag instead was measured: 16 skips and 4 failures rather than 20 and 2, with the two extra failures needing deviation entries for behaviour no numbered requirement asks for — which is the misattribution Appendix F's rules for declaring exist to stop.
-Withheld is the accurate report; a finer capability would be a better one.
+**The finer capability arrived, and it recovered two honest passes.** `boolean-flag` and `integer-flag` read as strings *do* report `TYPE_MISMATCH`, because those types really are native to `feature_state_value` — so Flagsmith is partially typed rather than untyped.
+Until spec `bda599f1` all four rows sat behind one tag and this adoption had to withhold it whole, giving up two passes it had earned; this file recorded that as a granularity cost in the capability rather than a fact about the provider. `bda599f1` split it, so `@string-typing` is now declared and answered, and only the float and structured rows skip.
+That is why the tally moved from 43/2/20 to 45/2/18: nothing about the provider changed, the question got asked at the right granularity.

 ## Capabilities